SegersIan/knowledge-base/content/facilitation/game-storming/_index.md

     * Mostly attentive at start meeting and end
     * Usually attention wanes after 10 minutes
     * Consider designing an agenda so there is a change-up every 10-15 minutes.
 Frequent change ups is a cheat code.
-        * Re-energizes and refocusses
+        * Re-energizes and refocuses
 * **Introvert and Extrovert Energy**
     * Introverts recharge when working alone, drains when working with others
     * Extraverts recharge when working with others, drains when working alone
-    * Follow a energy flow that allows all types to rechage
+    * Follow a energy flow that allows all types to recharge
     * Example:
         * Start with group activity (introduce the challenge)
         * Then, Do something that they can individually (come up with solutions)